DjangoGirls/tutorial/authentication_authorization/README.md

 ## Login users

-Now we could try to do lots of magic stuff to implement users and passwords and authentication but doing this kind of stuff right is rather complicated.
-And as Django is "batteries included", we will make further use of the authentication stuff provided.
+Now we could try to do lots of magic stuff to implement users and passwords and authentication but doing this kind of stuff correctly is rather complicated.
+As Django is "batteries included", someone has done the hard work for us, so we will make further use of the authentication stuff provided.

-In your `mysite/urls.py` add an url `url(r'^accounts/login/$', 'django.contrib.auth.views.login')`.
+In your `mysite/urls.py` add a url `url(r'^accounts/login/$', 'django.contrib.auth.views.login')`.
 So the file should now look similar to this:

 ```
 from django.conf.urls import patterns, include, url